-Using the Law of Conservation of Energy as a centerpiece, this unit explores the transference of energy between different objects and the transformation of energy into different forms – potential and kinetic.
-The unit includes experiments that reinforce the Law of Conservation of Energy.
+Using the Law of Conservation of Energy as a centerpiece, this unit explores the transference of energy between objects and the transformation of energy into different forms – potential and kinetic.
+Two experiments reinforce the Law of Conservation of Energy.
 The unit culminates with a deeper exploration of electric current and watts as a measure of power in order for students to assess how they might save energy.

-In this unit, students evaluate the various ways that they utilize energy – particularly electric energy.
+Students evaluate the ways they utilize energy – particularly electric energy.
 They learn how rechargeable batteries charge and discharge energy.
-There is a fun activity that helps illustrate the concept of charging and discharging energy.
-After assessing energy use and learning about power generation, students create a way to “audit” their energy use at home and determine steps that they can take to be more energy efficient.
+A fun activity illustrates the concept of charging and discharging energy.
+After assessing energy use and learning about power generation, students create a template to “audit” their energy use at home and determine how they can be more energy efficient.

-This unit builds toward students’ participating in an engineering design challenge where they build apparatuses powered by a renewable energy source.
-There is an interactive renewable energy quiz to deepen their understanding of renewables.
-Via a smaller open-ended challenge, students also experiment with the transfer of energy.
-Each of the activities help prepare students for engineering their designs.
+This unit culminates in students participating in an engineering design challenge, building apparatuses powered by a renewable energy source.
+First, though, students learn about renewable energy through an interactive quiz and guided research.
+A smaller open-ended challenge lets students experiment with the transfer of energy.
+Each of the activities helps prepare students for engineering their final designs.

-By highlighting the science behind the dangers associated with electricity and natural gas, this unit deepens students’ understanding the actions they can take to avoid and minimize risks of energy use.
-An interactive quiz on the dangers builds that foundation of energy safety.
-Students learn about how electricity moves in currents and poses risks, as well as risks associated with natural gas.
-In the end, students create energy safety campaigns for younger children.
+Students explore the science behind the dangers of electricity and natural gas and the actions they can take to avoid and minimize risk.
+An interactive quiz builds a foundation of safety understanding.
+Students learn how electricity moves in currents and about the risk of electric shock, as well how to recognize and respond to a natural gas leak.
+The lesson ends with students creating energy safety campaigns for younger children.

 About the teaching units